 With strong planning and organisational skills you will be able to meet tight deadlines, having a proven ability to prioritise workloads, produce programs to ensure good outcomes are met and plan activities while working closely with the rest of the team.

-Highly motivated and able to work under pressure you will have the attention to detail necessary to ensure excellent case recording and evaluation reports; able to input data accurately onto our systems and produce reports for funders.
+Highly motivated and able to work under pressure you will have the attention to detail necessary to ensure excellent case recording and evaluation reports; able to input data accurately onto our systems.

-A working knowledge of risk assessment and monitoring and evaluation is essential.
+A working knowledge of risk assessment and case monitoring and evaluation is essential.

-The ideal person will be passionate and motivated to support young people, (some of whom will have additional needs).
+The ideal person will be passionate and motivated to support young people.
 Having an understanding of family dynamics and the challenges that vulnerable families face you will be empathetic and non-judgemental.
 You will bring an enthusiasm to the role and have the ability to think ahead and be highly organised.

 This post involves evening and possible weekend working; PVG check and car driver with access to own car essential (mileage allowance given).